Global

-In 2019, Brookfield acquired a 62% stake in Oaktree Capital Management, one of the world’s premier credit investors.
-The deal brought together two firms that share a relentless focus on risk management while pursuing above-market returns.
-It also enabled us to establish a best-in-class credit business far more quickly than we could have done on our own, rounding out our offering of alternative investment products.
+Our 2019 acquisition of a majority stake in one of the world’s premier credit investor, Oaktree Capital Management, brought together two firms that shared a relentless focus on risk management while pursuing above-market returns.
+It also enabled us to grow and diversify our best-in-class credit business far more quickly than we could have done on our own, rounding out our offering of alternative investment products.

 Case Study: Oaktree